What is a beneficiary? Who will get your super

 In some cases, nominating a reversionary beneficiary may affect what you get from Centrelink.
 It's a good idea to first speak with a financial adviser.

-Why beneficiaries are important
+Why nominating beneficiaries is important

 So it's worth taking the time to make sure your money goes where you want it to.

-1. You get a say.
 Choosing your beneficiaries is the best way to let your super fund know where you want your money to go when you die.
 It also gives a sense of security to those who depend on you.

-2. Easier for loved ones.
 When you decide who gets your super, it helps to simplify the payout process.
 If you don't, this could drag it out and cause stress for any loved ones who need your money.

-4. It may save money.
 Your money's taxed differently depending on who gets it and how (e.g. all at once or using an income account).
 Getting it right could mean more money for them.

 It's a good idea to get legal advice when naming your beneficiaries to make sure those you name get the most they can.